sviridovserg/sviridovserg.github.io/_posts/2017-05-30-automation-tests-navigation-with-page-object.markdown

     - Java
 ---

-There are two approaches for implementation automated tests: using [TDD][tdd] or using [BDD][bdd].
+There are two approaches for implementation automated test scenarios: implement steps in code or using [BDD][bdd].
 First leverages test frameworks such as [JUnit][junit], [xUnit][xUnit], [Mocha][mocha], etc., where tests are implemented in one function.
-This function will contain tests initialization, action and assertion:
+This function will consist of test initialization, action and assertion.
+Usually you use [PageObject][page_object] pattern to abstract your page specifics from test implementation details.
+You create, modify and destroy PageObjects in the same function:

 {% highlight java %}
 @Test
 public void testIsActionDone() {
-    MainPage page = new MainPage();
+    MainPage page = new MainPage(driver);
     page.action();
     assertTrue(page.isActionDone);
 }
 {% endhighlight %}

-So, you can use [PageObjects][page_object] and navigate between pages the way it is described in Martin Fowler's article.
+So, you can use PageObjects to navigate between pages as well, the way it is described in Martin Fowler's article.
 Briefly, each page will return next page if navigation performed

 {% highlight java %}
 @Test